Doctor’s Degrees in Social & Philosophical Foundations of Education

 University at Buffalo is the 10th most popular school in the nation for students seeking a doctor's degree in social and philosophical foundations of education.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in social and philosophical foundations of education from University at Buffalo.

 University of New Mexico - Main Campus is the 12th most popular school in the nation for students seeking a doctor's degree in social and philosophical foundations of education.
 Roughly 22,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in social and philosophical foundations of education from UNM.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+About 20% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 Explore Major by State